brash6/adversarial_attack_image_classif/README.md

 ### Install dependancies

 Make sure you have installed all necessary dependancies, I recommend to use a virtual environment.
-A requirements file will soon be available
+In this matter, a yml file  and requirements file are available.

 ### Configuration of models and attacks